 - Almost all of these Skype tutoring platforms prioritize your desired outcomes.
 Classes are adapted to your specific needs and challenges, so you’ll be able to target your problem areas and improve your scores on language tests.

 - Skype learning goes hand-in-hand with other immersive online French study methods.
 For example, you can ask your tutor questions about French exercises you’ve done or even get homework help if you’re taking a structured French course.
 The tutoring schedules are always structured around your life, so you’ll always be able to make time for them alongside your other work.
+You could also discuss that new French movie you saw on a streaming platform like Netflix or the last lesson you completed on a virtual immersion program like FluentU.

 - As sappy as this sounds, over the course of your lessons, you might even make a new friend in a different country and could even visit them one day.